Narotam-Mishra/machine-learning-concepts/README.md

   * Unlike L2 (which squares θ), L1 prefers sparse weights.
   * Forces some θ values to become zero when λ is large enough.

+✅ When to Use Lasso?
+- When you have many features, but only a few are important
+- You want to do feature selection automatically
+- You want a sparse model (i.e., with fewer non-zero coefficients)

 ---

 ## 📌 **2.
 Ridge Regression (L2 Regularization)**